saikrishna-1996/HowToTrainYourMAMLPytorch/README.md

 is one of the fastest compressions available as we are writing this (really helps if you are zipping something as big as today's large scale datasets).
 We have automated the unzipping and usage of the dataset, all one needs to do is download it from our [mini_imagenet gdrive folder](https://drive.google.com/file/d/1qQCoGoEJKUCQkk8roncWH7rhPN7aMfBr/view?usp=sharing).
 Once download, please place it in the datasets folder in this repo.
-The rest will be done automagically when you run your mini-imagenet experiment.
+The rest will be done automatically when you run your mini-imagenet experiment.

 Note: By downloading and using the mini-imagenet datasets, you accept terms and conditions found in [imagenet_license.md](https://github.com/AntreasAntoniou/HowToTrainYourMAMLPytorch/blob/master/imagenet_license.md)